 Just to set the record straight, ConAgra Foods also owns Reddiwhip, Swiss Miss, PAM, Healthy Choice, David’s Sunflower seeds, Dennison, Egg Beaters, Fiddle Faddle, Fleischman’s, Guldens, Anderson, P.F.
 Changs, Pen Rose, Rosarito, Ranch Style beans, Andy Capps, Bertolli, Act II Popcorn, Alexia, Wolf Brand Chili, Blue Bonnet, Crunch ‘n’ Munch, Kangaroo, Kid Cuisine, Libby’s, Rotel, Spicetec and Slim Jim.
 The companies/products I chose above happen to be their oldest holdings.

-In answer to the question if all the keywords appear on ConAgra’s homepage – yes the codes are all embedded in each of the brand logos.
-This is the only mention on the home page to any of the key words I choose.
+All keywords appear on ConAgra’s homepage with codes embedded in each of the brand logos.
 I believe this is primarily because of the volume of companies they own.

-Because of the high volume of products, I was actually surprised to see ConAgra listed high in the rankings on Google.
-I expected to see each of the actual brand websites, but a more obscure affiliation to ConAgra foods.
-Prior to this exercise I had never heard of ConAgra but needless to say, most of the brands are household staples.
+Because of the high volume of products, I was actually surprised to see “ConAgra” listed high in the rankings on Google.
+I expected to see each of the actual brand websites, but not the more obscure affiliation to ConAgra foods.